 Guy is currently Vice Chairman of Somerset Referees Committee and has been a Level 4 County Referee Coach for the last 5 years.

 In his professional career, Guy was a civil servant for 39 years in the UK, many of them being a Senior Manager accountable for creating, setting up and delivering a series of practical training initiatives in the field of International Maritime Distress and Safety Communications around the world.

-Simon Loves his football and brings a real passion to grassroots and its development, not quite the biography of some of the team but an equal passion for the beautiful game.
-Simon also adds over a decade of knowledge working in schools head of pastoral and wanting to give everyone a chance.
+Simon loves his football and brings a real passion to grassroots and its development, not quite the biography of some of the team but an equal passion for the beautiful game.
+Simon also adds over a decade of knowledge working in schools as head of pastoral care and wanting to give everyone a chance.

 His connection with EDTech and education is perfect with an IT background prior to working in schools, now he’s added these two to his love of football.
 It really can’t get much better than this.
-Simon is a qualified coach and spent many years coaching local teams for both his son and daughter and built a grassroots club from 1 team to 17 teams.
+Simon is a qualified coach and spent many years coaching local teams.